 Jul 4 - Jul 5, 2012

-Clarke, S L.; Hubble, T; Airey, D; Yu, Phyllis; Boyd, R; Keene, J; Exon, N; and Gardner, James, "Submarine landslides on the upper southeast Australian passive continental margin – preliminary findings" (2012).
-Center for Coastal and Ocean Mapping.
+Clarke, S L.; Hubble, T; Airey, D; Yu, Phyllis; Boyd, R; Keene, J; Exon, N; and Gardner, James V., "Submarine landslides on the upper southeast Australian passive continental margin – preliminary findings" (2012).
+International symposium on submarine mass movements and their consequences.
 663.